JeffersonLab/g4home/d_use.md

 ```

 <div class="info">
-	We suggest to add the commands above to your shell login file to have them available every time you log in.
+	We recommend to specify the Geant4 version if you want to add the commands above to your shell login file,
+    for example module load geant4/{{ site.latestg4 }}.
+This way you ensure that your project will work even
+	if the default version changes.
 </div>

 <br/>